1. Take advantage of tax deductions

 However, paying for health insurance can provide a double benefit when you’re self-employed.
 Not only does it ensure you have coverage for medical expenses, but the IRS lets you deduct all or part of your insurance premium, lowering your tax bill and saving you money.

-If you have employees, setting up a small business retirement plan can help lower your tax bill, too.
-For example, let's say you own a small consulting firm with three employees.
-You might set up a SIMPLE IRA plan, which lets you make tax-deductible employer contributions.
+If you have employees, setting up a small business retirement plan can also help lower your tax bill.
+For example, let’s say you own a small consulting firm with three employees.
+You might set up a SIMPLE IRA plan, which is a retirement account that lets you make tax-deductible employer contributions.
 Plus, you can qualify for a tax credit of up to $500 a year for three years to help offset the startup costs.

 Small businesses can claim the Work Opportunity Tax Credit (WOTC) for hiring individuals from certain target groups that have faced barriers to employment.
-The credit amount varies but can be as high as $2,400 per employee.
-However, it’s only available until December 31, 2025.
+The credit amount varies by tax year but can be as high as $2,400 per employee.
+However, it’s only available until December 31, 2025, so talk to your tax advisor to see if it makes sense for your business.

 For instance, suppose you own a cleaning company and hire a veteran who recently returned from serving overseas.
 In addition to becoming eligible for the WOTC, you can give someone who has faced employment challenges a chance to succeed.

-If you own a business, you must understand how to lower taxable income through strategic spending and depreciation.
-Depreciation for equipment is like getting a discount on your taxes, because it lets you deduct its cost over the course of a few years.
+If you own a business, you must understand how financial planning can lower taxable income through strategic spending and depreciation.
+Depreciation for equipment is like getting a discount on your taxes because it lets you deduct its cost over the course of a few years.

 Suppose you own a construction company and want to buy a new excavator for $150,000.
 The IRS allows you to offset a portion of that amount over several years due to the excavator’s aging and wear and tear.
 There are various depreciation methods available, so it’s essential to consult with your tax professional to determine the best approach for minimizing your tax bill.